Creemore

 Creemore (from Irish Croí Mór 'big heart') is a former village, now part of Clearview Township, located in Simcoe County, Ontario, Canada.
 It lies approximately 130 km north of Toronto, 40 minutes west of Barrie, and 20 minutes south of Collingwood and Georgian Bay.
 It sits on the eastern boundary of the Niagara Escarpment.

 Creemore purportedly has North America's smallest jail.
 Coboconk and Tweed make similar claims of their jails.

 History

-The settlement of Creemore began in 1842 and by the turn of the century it was a thriving village of about 800 people with a vibrant business community.